onecompiler/tutorials/cpp/tokens/tokens.md

 ## 3. Strings

-Strings are an array of characters ended with null character.
+String is an array of characters ended with null character.
 Characters are enclosed in single quotes where as strings are always enclosed in double quotes.

 ```c
 char str[]="onecompiler";